Bonded Pairs: Why You Might Want to Adopt Two Cats Instead of One

 Despite their independent natures, cats are social creatures that need companionship to thrive.
 Left alone, a cat can develop behavioral problems, and in some cases, even show signs of depression.

-Cats in bonded pairs, on the other hand, are more likely to be better adjusted.
+Adopting two cats that are bonded, on the other hand, are more likely to be better adjusted.
 Much of this comes from how the two interact and share day-to-day activities, like eating and playing together, and finding comfort in each other.

 Pairs are Healthier